sparrowmktplace/SDK-Documentation/docs/getting-started/quick-start.md

 ```
 The command generates the dist/my_first_app.zip file.

-- To publish the app to the Sparrow Marketplace, navigate to the Sparrow developer portal and upload the packed file.
+- To publish the app to the Sparrow AppNest, navigate to the [Sparrow developer portal](https://appnest.surveysparrow.com) and upload the packed file.

 In case if you want to uninstall the ssdk do the following steps: